CiscoDevNet/terraform-provider-mso/website/docs/r/tenant_policies_dhcp_relay_policy.html.markdown

 ## Attribute Reference ##

+* `id` - The unique identifier of the DHCP relay policy in the template.
 * `uuid` - The UUID of the DHCP relay policy.

 ## Importing ##

-An existing MSO Schema Template can be [imported][docs-import] into this resource via its ID/path, via the following command: [docs-import]: <https://www.terraform.io/docs/import/index.html>
+An existing MSO DHCP relay policy can be [imported][docs-import] into this resource via its ID/path, via the following command: [docs-import]: <https://www.terraform.io/docs/import/index.html>

 ```
 terraform import mso_tenant_policies_dhcp_relay_policy.dhcp_relay_policy templateId/{template_id}/DHCPRelayPolicy/{name}